|

 Even an unsuccessful search for ancestors leads to a

-to family reunions, both of distant cousins
+reunions, both of distant cousins

 and of disrupted families.
-Genealogists sometimes help reunite families
+Genealogists sometimes help

-separated by war, immigration, foster homes, and adoption.
-The
+reunite families separated by war, immigration, foster

-genealogist can help keep family traditions alive or reveal family
+traditions alive or reveal family secrets.

 History

-chroniclers traced the ancestry of several English kings back to the In
+chroniclers traced the ancestry of several English kings

-its original form, genealogy was mainly concerned with the ancestry
+back to the In its original form, genealogy was mainly

-of rulers and nobles, often arguing or demonstrating the legitimacy of
+arguing or demonstrating the legitimacy of claims to

-Many of the claimed ancestries are considered by modern scholars to be
+ancestries are considered by modern scholars to be

-fabrications, especially the claims of kings and emperors who trace
+fabrications, especially the claims of kings and emperors

-example, the Anglo-Saxongod Woden (the English version of the Norse god
+civilization.
+For example, the Anglo-Saxongod Woden (the

-Odin).[2]
-If these descents
+English version of the Norse god Odin).[2]
+If these descents were true,

-were true, Queen Elizabeth II would be a descendant of Woden, via the
+Queen Elizabeth II would be a descendant of Woden, via the

 kings of Wessex.
 (See euhemerism.)